ng91/ArduinoMorse/readme.md

 In my case fundamental frequency was around 1.22MHz.

 ### Beware of squarewave.
 Take care of signal integrity on your PCBs.
-Don't make it radiate
+Don't make them radiate